grayghostvisuals/atomic-guide/README.md

 ## Conditions

-Control scripts or anything really from appearing in your views like so…
+Control scripts, or anything desired from appearing in your templates like so…

 ```
 {{#any 'index single case' this.basename}}